Beachwood office

 • Lip movement restriction: Light lip movement, like talking, is fine immediately after the lip flip, but heavy puckering or straining should be avoided for about a day.

-What Are the Risks of a Lip Flip?
+Are There Any Risks With a Lip Flip?

 Lip flips are generally low-risk and safer than other lip augmentation procedures.
-However, as the amount of Botox injected increases, the lips muscles relax more, which can cause subtle changes in smile or enough weakness to interfere with sipping, whistling, or smiling.
-Patients have reported difficulty using a straw or sipping from spoon, although this is temporary.
+However, as the amount of Botox injected increases, the lip can over relax, causing temporary difficulty with:

 Does Getting a Lip Flip Hurt?